-Join Ben Long for an in-depth discussion in this video Final thoughts, part of Foundations of Photography: Composition.
+Join Ben Long for an in-depth discussion in this video Final thoughts, part of Photography Foundations: Composition.

 We've reached the end of this course, but you are far from the end of your…education and understanding of composition.…That will continue for as long as you keep shooting.…These compositional building blocks that we've been working with, you will…continue to find new depths to those and new ways of combining and working with those.…I would also like you to think about the exercises we've done, not as…something that you have completed, but as something that you can return to, for two reasons.…One, there're still more to learn from those exercises.…You can always go back to them and plum the depths a little bit deeper.…